No Chapters involved in this activity at this time

 Too much politisation, too little transparency

-The Health Care Supervisory Office receives more than 2,000 applications a year.
-The Office assessed half of the 20141 complaints received in 2016 as unfounded.
+The Health Care Supervisory Office receives more than 2,000 appeals per year.
+In 2016, The Office assessed half of the 20141 complaints as unfounded.
 Most complaints related to patients' dissatisfaction with the provided medical care.
-The public has no information about specific reasons for these decisions, or how exactly the perpetrators were punished and…
+The public is neither informed about the reasoning behind these decisions, nor about how the subject of complaint was prosecuted…

 The goal of the initiative was to encourage medical practitioners to sign a declaration and commit to fostering transparency of the healthcare system.
 It is also aimed at politicians and healthcare executives to encourage them in strengthening the integrity and accountability of the healthcare sector overall.